 Football News

-We meet in person for Football at Hoffman Estates High School on Mondays from 7 PM to 9:00 PM.
+We meet in person for Football at Hoffman Estates High School on Mondays at 7:30 PM.
 We have a great line-up of Presenters and Topics:

 If you have any questions or suggestions regarding our Association, please do not hesitate to email or call Football VP John Jakobsze.